UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment: Subjective Study

 \subsection{Experimental Setup}

-Participants were required to use the Chrome browser on a display with a diagonal larger than 14 inches and a native resolution greater than $2560\times 1440$px.
-The browser was set to full-screen mode during the experiment, and participants were instructed to adjust their screen brightness and contrast to clearly see image details.
+Participants were required to use the Chrome browser on a display with a diagonal larger than 14 inches and a native resolution higher than $2560\times 1440$ pixels.
+The browser was set to full-screen mode during the experiment, and participants were instructed to adjust their screen brightness and contrast to see image details clearly.
 A fast internet connection (5+ Mbps) was recommended to minimize image-loading delays.
-Before the main experiment, participants completed a training session to familiarize themselves with the quality rating scale and the types of image defects to consider.
+Before the main experiment, participants completed a training session to familiarize themselves with the quality rating scale and the specific image defects they should evaluate.
+Quality ratings were assigned using a 100-point slider.
 The training session included images with gold-standard quality ratings to help participants calibrate and anchor their judgments.
 The ground-truth images and ratings were sourced from $2048\times1536$ pixel images from the KonX database \cite{wiedemann2023KonxCrossresolutionImageb}.

-During the main experiment, participants were presented with sequences of images and used a slider to assign a quality rating to each image.
-They were instructed to thoroughly explore each image for visible defects by panning as needed.
-Participants were also informed that high resolution does not always imply high quality and that they should focus on the level of degradation independent of the display resolution.
+Participants employed the panning feature of the annotation tool to view the entire image when it exceeded the screen size.
+They were explicitly instructed to distinguish between resolution and quality, ensuring their ratings were based on the degree of degradation rather than the display resolution, regardless of the image size that fit their screens.
+Previous studies, such as \cite{goring2023QualityAssessmentHighera}, have shown that cropping does not significantly impact quality assessment.
+However, to further minimize potential biases, we verified through experiment logs that participants actively panned and explored images before assigning ratings.